Publication policy

 We adopt different practices for these three categories.

-3. Notify the relevant organisation in advance of our intention to publish, at least a day before publication or more.
+2. Notify the relevant organisation in advance of our intention to publish, at least a day before publication or more.

-Letters and statements on the dissemination and use of statistics in the public domain often involve issues of concern to the public and the media and which we respond to as they arise.
-Our interventions policy out how we determine whether we publish our response to an issue.
+Letters and statements on the dissemination and use of statistics in the public domain often involve issues of concern to the public and the media, which we respond to as they arise.
+Our interventions policy sets out how we determine whether we publish our response to an issue.
 Unlike our formal regulatory decisions, they do not form part of a planned work programme and, where we do publish, we do not pre-announce their publication or publish at a fixed time.
 Instead we commit to:

-For our alternative outputs, we will:
+For our other outputs we will:

-1. Publish at 11am on a weekday, unless there are reasons not to – for example, if we are sharing slides used by a member of staff at a conference or if there are multiple outputs scheduled for the same day.
+1. Publish at 11am or 2pm on a weekday, unless there are reasons not to – for example, if we are sharing slides used by a member of staff at a conference or if there are multiple outputs scheduled for the same day.

 How can you contact us?